timkomate/tomofmpy/README.md

 ## Synthetic Data Generation

-The synthetic data generation module in MySoftware allows users to generate synthetic seismic data for testing and experimentation.
+The synthetic data generation module in TomoFMpy allows users to generate synthetic seismic data for testing and experimentation.
 This module includes functionality to generate random geometry and create velocity models using a checkerboard pattern or image files.